wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.1.2 =
+- (02 Mar 2010) Added no-caching (to prevent ThinkTwit from being cached by caching engines), an option to use CURL to access the Twitter API, optional debug messages, updated readme and moved development to http://www.thepicketts.org

 = 1.1.1 =
 - (16 Feb 2010) Removed unnecessary PHP command that was causing annoying error in widget screen (though not causing a problem) and